aiblocks/aiblocks-core/.github/ISSUE_TEMPLATE/bug-report.md

 ## Your Environment and Setup

-### stellar-core Version
+### aiblocks-core Version
-* If using a standard release, please add the version returned by `./stellar-core --version`
+* If using a standard release, please add the version returned by `./aiblocks-core --version`
 * If working off of master, please add the git hash of the version you're running using `git rev-parse HEAD`

 ### Environment